- Clinical science

 - Cerebrospinal fluid analysis: relevant for diagnosis and treatment of

-- Chest x-ray: mediastinal widening in the case of thymic infiltration or mediastinal lymphadenopathy
+- Chest x-ray: mediastinal mass in the case of thymic infiltration (occurs primarily in T-cell ALL) or mediastinal lymphadenopathy

 - Abdominal ultrasound: organ enlargement (especially the liver and/or spleen)